Black Friday (1945): Aftermath

 After departing the Førde Fjord area, the surviving Beaufighters, many of which were damaged, returned to RAF Dallachy.
 Several had difficulty making safe landings and two made belly landings due to undercarriage damage but no further aircraft were lost.
 The air and ground crew were shocked by the scale of the losses and the battle became known as "Black Friday".
-The losses suffered by the Dallachy Wing on 9 February were the highest of any of Coastal Command's strike wings in one operation during the war.
+The losses suffered by the Dallachy Wing on 9 February were the highest of any Coastal Command strike wing in one operation during the war.

 The German fighters, many of which were short of fuel and ammunition, also broke off at about 4:25 p.m. and returned to base.
 On the night of 9/10 February, the German ships left Førde Fjord and continued their journey to Trondheim.
 A subsequent Allied attack on the ships by a different strike wing also failed.
 Z33 arrived in Trondheim on 11 February and was repaired and departed for Germany on 26 March, arriving safely at Swinemünde on 2 April.
 She did not see any further combat and was decommissioned at Brunsbüttel in late April as the Navy lacked the fuel needed to operate her.

 The losses incurred during the raid on Førde Fjord led to changes in the tactics used by Coastal Command strike wings.
 Following the attack, the Admiralty agreed to a proposal by Air Chief Marshal Sir Sholto Douglas, the commander of Coastal Command, to assign a higher priority to attacking merchant vessels than to destroyers and small warships.
 A second squadron of Mustangs was also transferred to protect Coastal Command aircraft operating near Norway from early March.
 Milson was awarded a bar to his Distinguished Service Order on 13 July 1945 for his leadership and courage during the raid on Førde Fjord, which was described in the citation as a "brilliantly executed operation".

 The raid was commemorated in Norway after the war.
 A monument to the aircrew killed in the battle was dedicated in the town of Førde on 8 May 1985, the 40th anniversary of Norway's liberation.
 This monument was later moved to Bergen Airport.
 The Air Combat Museum in the village of Naustdal also houses photos, maps, aircraft parts and other artefacts relating to the battle.